-California fires raging as red flag warnings spread across the West
+Canadian wildfires force 14,000 to evacuate as California fires rage

 CNN affiliate KEYT tweeted a video taken from inside a vehicle driving through the smoke.

 Winds out of the southeast are pushing the fire away from Santa Barbara and towards Santa Ynez, authorities said.
-A path towards Santa Ynez has already burned, which is helping firefighters contain parts of the fire.
+A path toward Santa Ynez has already burned, which is helping firefighters contain parts of the fire.

 The fire began Saturday and expanded quickly, county spokeswoman Gina DePinto said.
 Its cause was unknown.

-The fire has claimed more than 7,800 acres and was only 5% contained Sunday night, Cal Fire tweeted.

-On Sunday, Gov. Jerry Brown proclaimed a state of emergency in Butte County in northern California.
-Officials had ordered the evacuation of more than 300 homes in the county, a spokeswoman for Cal Fire said.
-By Sunday evening approximately 4,000 people had been evacuated, according to the Cal Fire website.
+On Monday it had spread to 10,800 acres with only 5% of the blaze contained, according to Cal Fire.

+By Monday, 4,000 people across the state had been evacuated, according to Cal Fire spokeswoman Kathleen Schori.
+Schori said 1,700 people had been repopulated and that plans were in place to get more people back into their homes pending sign off from fire officials.

-The blaze known as Wall Fire started Friday and by Monday morning had burned 5,600 acres and was 35% contained, officials with Cal Fire said.
-In San Luis Obispo County, more than 28,000 acres have been affected, with only 15 % of the fire contained.
-The fires in Santa Barbara County, meanwhile, have now spread to 10,800 acres, up from 7,800, and only 5 % of the blaze is contained.
+On Sunday, Gov. Jerry Brown declared a state of emergency in Butte County, where the blaze known as Wall Fire started Friday.
+By Monday evening, it had burned 5,600 acres and was 35% contained, Cal Fire said.
+A fire in Fresno County was burning 8,000 acres with only 5 % of the fire contained.

+And more than 2,000 personnel were fighting the Alamo Fire in San Luis Obispo County, which had spread to more than 28,000 acres and was 20 % contained, a Cal Fire spokesperson tweeted Monday evening.

-At least 17 structures, including homes, have been destroyed while five others were damaged, officials said.
-Cal Fire said 5,400 structures were threatened.
+At least 32 structures, including homes, have been destroyed while five others were damaged, officials said.
+Cal Fire said over 1,200 structures were threatened.

-"Firefighters are continuing to establish and maintain control lines and reduce the threat of property damage.
-Evacuation orders and warnings are still in effect," the Cal Fire website said Sunday evening.